onlinews/online_ws/docs/Ch_3_CollectingData.md

 To analyze the data, you can use your favorite scripting language.
 Here, we will use R to interrogate the data files and provide an example.

-Follow [this link](https://gitlab.pavlovia.org/dejan.draschkow/onlineworkshopstroop/blob/master/Analysis_Stroop.pdf) to have a look at the analysis, and/or download the [```.Rmd``` file](https://gitlab.pavlovia.org/dejan.draschkow/onlineworkshopstroop/blob/master/Analysis_Stroop.Rmd) to play with it yourself. *Here, we are piggybacking on the feature that my project is already online, so we also added my scripts to it.
+[Follow this link](https://gitlab.pavlovia.org/dejan.draschkow/onlineworkshopstroop/blob/master/Analysis_Stroop.pdf) to have a look at the analysis, and/or download the [```.Rmd``` file](https://gitlab.pavlovia.org/dejan.draschkow/onlineworkshopstroop/blob/master/Analysis_Stroop.Rmd) to play with it yourself. *Here, we are piggybacking on the feature that my project is already online, so we also added my scripts to it.
 As open as it gets - the exact files required to reproduce the experiment and the analysis are all together in one repository which tracks all changes we make to it.
 Also super useful if repository is kept private.*

 The take home message from the script (in case you didn't go down this analysis rabbit hole) is that it seems like all the important variables are being logged and the data looks OK.

 # 2. Advertise your study on Prolific
-If we are happy with how the piloting worked out and after probably a couple of additional pilot tests, we might feel ready for advertising our study to actual participants.
+If we are happy with how the piloting worked out and have probably done a couple of additional pilot tests, we might feel ready to advertise our study to actual participants.

 ## 2.1.
 Link your study to the Prolific ad
 Please refer back to ```Chapter 1, Section 1.4.3.``` if the following steps seem incomprehensible.
 There is also more information on this step available [here](https://psychopy.org/online/onlineParticipants.html).